FantasticRattee/2025-ITCS383-Arai-Kor-Dai/HANDOVER.md

 | **Tracking Store Service** | `routes/shipments.js` — GET /api/shipments/track/:trackingNumber | **Yes** — tracking is served from the shipments table. |
 | **Office Service** | `routes/users.js` — GET /api/user/stats/:id for dashboard stats.
 Admin reports generated client-side via jsPDF. | **Partial** — Stats endpoint exists, but PDF report generation is client-side, not a backend service. |

 #### Some components in the design are not fully separated in the implementation.
 For example, payment logic is combined with shipment creation, and price calculation is handled on frontend not in backend service.
 Some component names and boundaries are also unclear or inconsistent.

 ### 2.4 Usecase Diagram
-The system boundary is not labeled, which makes it unclear what system the use cases belong to.
+The system boundary is not labeled, making it unclear what system the use cases belong to.
+A clear system name should be added.

 ### 2.5 DFD Level 1 — Process Verification

 | Process (Design) | Implementation | Consistent? |